-- Because future investment returns and inflation rates are so conjectural, it is desirable that the calculation of insurance contract liabilities for all insurers take account of certain common assumptions.
-There are, therefore, nine prescribed scenarios as presented below. - The prescribed scenarios apply to debt investments acquired or sold after the balance sheet date. - For a prescribed scenario, if the net cash flow forecast for a period is positive, then the actuary would assume its application to repay the outstanding balance, if any, of borrowing in accordance with paragraph 2330.14, and then would assume the reinvestment of any remainder in debt investments, except that, in lieu of debt investments, the actuary may assume reinvestment in non-debt investments not to exceed their proportion of investments at the balance sheet date if the insurer controls investment decisions and if such reinvestment is consistent with its investment policy, or in the proportion expected to be selected by policy owners if policy owners control investment decisions.
+- 10Because future investment returns and inflation rates are so conjectural, it is desirable that the calculation of insurance contract liabilities for all insurers take account of certain common assumptions.
+There are, therefore, eight prescribed scenarios as presented below.

+- .11 The prescribed scenarios apply to fixed income assets purchased or sold after the balance sheet date.

+- For a prescribed scenario, if the net cash flow forecast for a period is positive, then the actuary would assume its application to repay the outstanding balance, if any, of borrowing in accordance with paragraph 2330.14.

+- .13 Repealed

+- For a prescribed scenario, if the net cash flow for a period is negative, then the actuary would assume an offsetting disinvestment or borrowing, or a mix of the two.
+For insurer-controlled investment decisions, any borrowing would be in accordance with the investment policy, would be short-term, and would be expected to be soon repayable by subsequent positive forecasted net cash flow.

+- .15 Repealed

+- .15.1 Repealed

+- .15.2 Repealed

+- .15.3 Repealed

+- .16 Repealed

+- .17 Repealed